-Here are few things that we have been ticking off our list: workout three times per week, have a bath once this week, walk 10,000 steps every day, read a chapter a night, turn off your phone after 8pm, meditate for five minutes a day.
+Here are few things that we have been checking off our list: workout three times per week, have a bath once this week, walk 10,000 steps every day, read a chapter a night, turn off your phone after 8pm, meditate for five minutes a day.

 Mindfulness is something that we have all heard about, but are we really practicing it in our daily lives?
 Here are a few ways that you can weave it into your daily routine:

 - Morning: Try to wake up 20 minutes before your household to practice.
 If that’s not feasible — and we know how hard it can be — practice this while you’re in the shower or while your morning coffee brews.
 Count to four as you breathe in and four as you breathe out.
 Repeat while you scan your body, focusing on how your toes and feet feel, moving up the legs, hips, back, shoulders, arms, neck, face, jaw and head.
-If you have a few extra minutes once you have scanned you whole body, begin counting your breaths; one count for each breath in and out.
+If you have a few extra minutes once you have scanned your whole body, begin counting your breaths: one count for each breath in and out.

 - During the day: The trick to being mindful during the day is remembering to practice while you are busy.
-Whether you’re buried deep in work, making lunch for the family or simply popping to the toilet, bring your mind into the present by asking yourself what you can see, smell, feel, taste or hear.
+Whether you’re buried deep in work, making lunch for the family or simply popping to the bathroom, bring your mind into the present by asking yourself what you can see, smell, feel, taste or hear.

 As the saying goes, “you are what you eat” and this refers to how food affects your body and your mind.
 Having a good diet can help boost your mood, help you think more clearly and give you more energy.

 Here are a few tips that could help you along your food-mind journey:

 - Eat regularly: three balanced meals a day will help you to stay away from the (sometime unhealthy) snacks.